How to refund the security deposit

 How does Pre-authorisation work?

 All bookings are pre-authorised.
-If the booking is 5 days or longer, Uplisting attempts to re-auth on day 5 (before the hold expires).
+If the booking is 4 days or longer, Uplisting attempts to re-auth on day 4 (before the hold expires).

 Pre-authorisation means you don't get charged for the transaction, but can take partial or full payment of the security deposit if required.
-Pre-authorisation is in place as Stripe only allow a pre-auth of 7 days.
-This is a Stripe limitation.
-After 7 days, then the uncaptured amount is refunded automatically.
+Pre-authorisation is in place as Standard card pre-authorization holds last approximately 5 days for Visa and up to 7 days for other card networks (Mastercard, Amex, Discover).

 On Uplisting, if the security deposit is pre-authorised it will show on the booking panel as below: